Improving Reverse k Nearest Neighbors Queries: Methodologies

 \subsection{Algorithm}

-In the previous three subsections, we introduce a discriminant with conic sections (CSD) for improving the efficiency of R$k$NN queries, and its principle is also explained.
-In this subsection, we will introduce the implementation of the R$k$NN algorithm based on CSD.
+In this subsection, we will introduce the implementation of the R$k$NN algorithm based the above approaches.

-The pseudocode for CSD is shown in Algorithm~\ref{alg:csd}.
+The pseudocode for the verification methood is shown in Algorithm~\ref{alg:csd}.
 When verifying a point, we first try to determine whether the point belongs to R$k$NNs by Lemma 4 (line 2).
-If this fails, we visit the Voronoi neigbors of the point and try to use Lemma 2 or Lemma3 to discriminant it (line 10 and line 13).
+If this fails, we visit the Voronoi neigbors of the point and try to use Lemma 2 or Lemma3 to determine it (line 10 and line 13).
 If none of the three lemmas above apply to this point, then we issue a $k$NN query for it and use Lemma 4 to verify it (line 18).

-Using CSD, we implement a efficient R$k$NN algorithm, as shown in Algorithm~\ref{alg:rknn}.
+Using the verification approach in Algorithm~\ref{alg:csd}, we implement an efficient R$k$NN algorithm, as shown in Algorithm~\ref{alg:rknn}.
 First we generate the candidate set in the same way as VR-R$k$NN \cite{VoR}, where the size of candidate is 6$k$ (line 1).
 Next, the candidate set is sorted in ascending order by the distance to the query point (line 2).
 Then the first $k$ elements of the candidate set and the rest of the elements are divided into two groups.
 The elements in the two groups are verified one by one in the order from back to front and from front to back, respectively (line 8 and line 11).
 After all candidate points are verified, the R$k$NNs of the query point is obtained.

 We used the same algorithm as VR-R$k$NN to generate the candidate set, and we do not improve it.
 The core of this algorithm is still from the Six-regions \cite{six}.
 In addition, it uses a Voronoi diagram to find the candidate points incrementally according to Lemma~\ref{lemma:nn}.
 By Lemma~\ref{lemma:dgd}, only the points whose Delaunay distance to the query point is not larger than $k$ are eligible to be selected as candidate points.
 Hence the number of points accessed for finding candidates in the algorithm is guaranteed to be no more than $O(k^2)$.
 The pseudocode of the algorithm for generating candidates is presented in Algorithm~\ref{alg:generate_candidates}.
-As generating the candidate set is not the focus of our study, we do not describe Algorithm~\ref{alg:generate_candidates} in detail. \cite{VoR} can be referred to for specific instructions.